 And with that, Bob became the lead guitar player of The Romeros, and there’s no one else I would rather have in that spot.
 My band owes most of its career to rape/revenge films and to Prince.

 Prince was a major influence on me in so many ways.
 While I simply wish I could play guitar like him, I never was able to.
 There’s something about his playing that seems so unapproachably cool and effortless, while I feel like I’m working hard up on that stage at shitty clubs around Chicago.
 Prince was talented, yes, but there’s something else in him… that man was gifted.
 He was born to play music.
-It’s easy to picture someone as legendary as Bruce Springsteen working in a New Jersey factory while playing with a bar band on weekends in some alternate timeline.
+It’s easy to picture someone as legendary as Bruce Springsteen working in a New Jersey factory while playing with a bar band on weekends in some alternate timeline or any other musician working the dayshift at Guitar Center.
 But Prince had to be an entertainer.
 Prince needed to be Prince.

 Much has been written about Prince’s sartorial stylings, and while I never took to the stage in a New Romantic getup, similar to what Prince was wearing during the PURPLE RAIN era, he inspired me to dress however I wanted up on that stage.
 Prince was more than likely a narcissist suffering from megalomania, but how could he not be when he was that gifted.
 Someone who would come out on stage in North Minneapolis had to have balls of steel the size of church bells, but Prince had the chops to back it up and at the same time, he was known to actually be quite shy.
 Of course, being a great musician is only part of Prince’s legacy — he was truly a great performer, and someone who took so much joy in performing, particularly with a band.
 There’s no one else who can sing, dance, play funk, and play a blistering rock ‘n’ roll guitar solo, all during one song.
 He incited me to move around on that stage and to do all the jumps, and kicks… all while wearing 2-inch Cuban heels.
 He made me brave– some detractors took issue with the way I dressed in life and on stage, to imply I was less of a man because of some of my style choices, or that I couldn’t dress a certain way because I was just a singer in a garage band, but Prince dressed how he dressed… and he always got laid.
 I didn’t necessarily try to dress like Prince (be it his New Romantic look from the ‘80s or the assless pants from the ‘90s) ,but I wanted to capture that intangible purpleness.
 While I tried to knick as much as I could from the man, nobody could walk onto a stage the way Prince did… like he was on a mission, not aware of anything that was going on around him except the rock ‘n’ roll that was about to blast out of those amplifiers.
 Thankfully, I got to see him perform live on the 2006 Musicology tour with my sister.